For motorists, the National Highway Traffic Safety Administration has good news and bad news.

 While the increase in injuries is considered “statistically insignificant,” the boost represents thousands of patients, countless insurance claims and a bevy of complaints about sore necks and bad backs.

-Psychological factors, in fact, might be behind most complaints of chronic pain after a minor collsion according to a report about the biomechanics of minor automobile accidents.
-In fact, researchers have found that claimants complaining of whiplash get better more quickly if they don't have access to compensation for pain and suffering.
+Bruises, after all, heal quickly.
+Psychological factors, in fact, might be the reason behind most complaints of chronic pain after a minor collision according to a report about the biomechanics of minor automobile accidents.
+In fact, researchers have found that claimants complaining of whiplash get better more quickly if they don’t have access to compensation for their pain and suffering.